 - Enforced removals have declined since 2004 while voluntary departures have increased.
 Changes in the recorded number of removals since 2004 may reflect changes in data collection on voluntary departures, however.

-- Removals and voluntary departures of asylum applicants and their dependents have declined every year since 2006, reaching 5,238 in 2015.
+- Removals and voluntary departures of asylum applicants and their dependents have declined every year since 2006, reaching a low of4,117 in 2016.

 Understanding the Evidence

 In common language, deportation refers to the state-enforced or enforceable departure of a non-citizen from the country.
 However, to understand UK immigration rules and data about deportation, it is essential to distinguish three main categories of state-enforced or enforceable departures: deportations, administrative removals, and voluntary departures.